Emergency Dentistry – Austin, TX

 Urgent Care for

 When you’re in the middle of a dental emergency, it can be hard to think about the right steps to take to stop the pain.
 Luckily, you have two caring, expert dentists at Avenue Dental that you can turn to when you need dental care as soon as possible.
 Dr. Wong and Dr. Caballero will do all they can to provide fast pain relief whenever necessary.
-Call us, and we’ll find room in our schedule to see you as soon as possible so that we can treat and repair your smile.
+Call us, and we’ll find room in our schedule to see you as soon as possible.
+We can treat and repair your smile with emergency dentistry in Austin, TX.

 Why Choose Avenue Dental